Skip to content

 Figure 2

 This is the idea behind templated cataloguing.
-A template that defines the common settings for a set of digital resources is defined and this template is used when cataloguing the resources.
+A template that includes the common settings for a set of digital resources is defined and this template is used when cataloguing these resources.

 Figure 3 shows a set of templates used by Coco Pharmaceuticals when cataloguing their digital landscape.
 There are different templates for different types of digital resources.
 Each would include the classifications and relationships that are relevant for the resources that they catalog.
 They are decorated with the Template classification to identify that they do not represent real digital resource and should be used as templates.